Accessory Living Quarters

 - ALQs must be equal to or lesser in height than the existing principal dwelling.

-- ALQs are limited in size to a maximum of 50% of the livable square footage of the principal dwelling or 1,000 square feet, whichever is less.
+- ALQs are limited in the size of livable square footage, to a maximum of 50% of the livable square footage of the principal dwelling or 1,000 square feet, whichever is less.

 - No more than one ALQ per lot or parcel